dasmysh/OGLFrameworkLib_uulm/README.md

 or use the `--recursive` when cloning the repository.

-The dependencies not included are expected to be in the Visual Studio include / library directories.
+Boost and CUDA are detected by the cmake file.
+Set BOOST_ROOT to make sure Boost is found correctly.
+Boost libraries are assumed to be in BOOST_ROOT/stage/lib.

 Other fonts can be used by generating Bitmap fonts using BMFont by AngelCode (http://www.angelcode.com/products/bmfont/) and converting them to a distance field be using the Distance Field AngelCode Font Converter by bitsquid (http://bitsquid.blogspot.de/2010/04/distance-field-based-rendering-of.html).